eduvpn/documentation/API.md

         "https://demo.eduvpn.nl/portal/api.php/check_certificate?common_name=fd2c32de88c87d38df8547c54ac6c30e"

-The `common_name` is the value of the X.509 certificate's common name (CN) already in possesion of the client.
+The `common_name` is the value of the X.509 certificate's common name (CN) already in possession of the client.

 The response looks like this: